 Stress remains one of the top work-related factors that affect the health of adults in the UK.
-According to the Health and Safety Executive (HSE), stress, depression or anxiety accounted for half of workplace caused illness cases in 2020/21.
-An estimated number of 822,000 employees were affected.
+According to the Health and Safety Executive (HSE), stress, depression or anxiety accounted for half of the workplace-caused illness cases in 2020/21.
+An estimated 822,000 employees were affected.

-How do you deal with stress leave as a UK company without risking loss of productivity?
+How do you deal with stress leave as a UK company without risking the loss of productivity?

 In this article, we will look at how you can find that fine balance and where you should start.
 If you are struggling with staff getting signed off with stress, call our 24/7 HR helpline, on 01455 858 132.

 Employer’s responsibility towards staff off work with stress

 Before you worry about your employee handing in a sick note for stress, think of what can cause this.

 They might experience difficulties in their personal life.
 Or they can go through work-related strain that negatively impacts their mental health.
 In this case, it falls within your responsibility to assess the risks and improve their work environment.

 Employers have a duty of care towards the well-being of their staff.
 But many people struggle to discuss work-related stress and anxiety.
 Whether they fear losing their job or being considered poor performers, we’ve seen employees reluctant to approach their managers with such issues.

 To prevent mental health difficulties from escalating, ask these questions:

 - How can you better help your employees in dealing with workplace challenges and resulting strains?